BSharpDemo/sample1/README.md

 MSSQL Server:
  Assume the MSSQL Server is running on local machine under port 1433 Database configuration is stored on src\com\bsharp\sample1\dao\impl\JDBCManager, You can change as you wish.
+ Sql script is stored on resources/script.sql,Execute the script to create database and tables.

 Tomcat Server Deployment
 ========================